To the Members of Shriram Finance Limited Basis for Opinion

 |

-We have started our audit procedures with understanding of the internal control environment related to Impairment loss allowance.
+related to Impairment loss allowance.
 Our procedures over internal controls focused on recognition and measurement of impairment loss allowance.
-We assessed the design and tested the operating effectiveness of the selected key controls implemented by
+We assessed the design and tested the operating effectiveness of the selected key controls implemented by the Company.

 |